 Millersville and Lancaster Pennsylvania

 Millersville University was established in 1855 as the Lancaster County Normal School, the first state normal school in Pennsylvania.
 It subsequently changed its name to the Millersville State Normal School in 1859 and Millersville later became a state teacher's college in 1928.
 It was renamed Millersville State College in 1957 and officially became Millersville University of Pennsylvania in 1983.
-The College of Graduate and Professional Studies was created in 1959 and recently celebrated its 50th anniversary.
+The College of Graduate Studies and Adult Learning was created in 1959 and recently celebrated its 50th anniversary.
 Millersville is one of 14 state owned universities administered by the Pennsylvania State System of Higher Education.

 Located on 250 acres in the heart of historic Lancaster County, Pennsylvania, Millersville University enjoys a tranquil campus featuring a pleasing mix of historic buildings and modern structures.
 Millersville University is known for its campus, particularly the pond at the heart of its campus.
 Home of Miller and S'ville, Millersville's resident swans, the pond was originally a brickyard in the 1800s.
 The university's central location affords easy access to the culture and fun of major East Coast cities such as Baltimore and Philadelphia (one hour away), and Washington, D.C., and New York City, only two-three hours from campus.